Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Zero-waste Protocols: -15% robot upkeep from -10%
- * Warbots: +30% to army health/damage -30% to army cost/upkeep from 20% army damage and 20% upkeep
  * Factory Overclocking: +20% leader experience gain from +10%
  * Static Research: +2 decryption from +1

 ## Megacorp Civics

 ### Nerfs
- * None
+ * Masterful Crafters: +1.0 Mechanical Engineering from +1.1 and now cost 7 minerals in maintenance from 6

 ### Boosts
- * Media Conglomerate: +10% diplomatic weight and -10% war exhaustion
+ * Media Conglomerate: +10% diplomatic weight and -10% war exhaustion from -5% war exhaustion
- * Private Military Companies: +30% to army health/damage/morale -30% to army cost/upkeep from 20% army damage and 20% upkeep

 ## Origin:

 ### Nerfs
- * Scion: -5% Unity, -5% happiness and -20% Ethics attraction
+ * Scion: -5% happiness and -20% Ethics attraction
  * Clone Army: -10% to unity and -1 to current pop assembly
  * Void Dwellers: produce +12% on habitats from +15%

 ### Boosts
  * Common Ground: "Live long and prosper" events gifts the player a science ship and scientist with +125 influence 30 days after game start.
 6 months later they will be gifted a construction ship with another +125 influence.
  * Hegemon: "Long live the hegemony" event gifts the player with +200 influence and +75 alloy 30 days after game start.
- * Galactic Doorstep: +10% Physics research
+ * Galactic Doorstep: +15% Physics research
- * Post Apocalyptic: +5% Habitability bonus
+ * Post Apocalyptic: +7% Habitability bonus

 ## Species Traits: